Sloth (Fullmetal Alchemist: Brotherhood)

 Biography

 Sloth (Japanese: スロウス, Hepburn: Surōsu) the Indolent was one of the Homunculi that were created by Father.
 Following the destruction of the nation of Xerxes, Father began to wander the lands and sought to accomplish his mysterious goals.
 Thus saw him creating new homonculi that were patterned after the Seven Deadly Sins of Man and were generated from traits in his own personality.
 In addition, Father created further homunculi that included Pride Envy, Lust, Greed, Gluttony, and finally Wrath.
-Sloth is tasked with digging a gigantic transmutation circle beneath Amestris to be used in turning the country into a Philosopher's Stone.
-Though he is briefly yielded in this job when he runs into the Elric brothers at Briggs Fortress, he was allowed to continue his work, finishing the circle.
+Unlike his siblings who operated through manipulation, deception, or specialized combat abilities, Sloth’s role was brutally direct: he was tasked with digging a massive transmutation circle beneath the entire country of Amestris.
+He carried out this work tirelessly for decades, carving tunnels by hand with his immense strength and durability, and his presence beneath the surface was kept hidden from humanity at large.
+This role tied him directly to Father’s grand design of sacrificing the nation’s population in a single cataclysmic transmutation.
+Sloth was tasked with digging a gigantic transmutation circle beneath Amestris to be used in turning the country into a Philosopher's Stone.
+Though he was briefly yielded in this job when he runs into the Elric brothers at Briggs Fortress, he was allowed to continue his work, finishing the circle.
 Sloth is always wanting to rest and finish his job so he can stop working, repeatedly stating that everything he is forced to do, and even living itself was always 'bothersome'.

 Overview